 Radix plans to open-source itself in the future.
 Right now the team is focused on testing and developing the platform.

-Radix has patented its technology to defend itself from copycats until our market penetration goals are achieved.
+Radix has filed a patent for its technology to defend itself from copycats until our market penetration goals are achieved.
 It will go fully open source once that happens.

 The patents are to restrict and license certain types of private implementation of the Radix code.
 For the public network, Radix will always be an open platform.